home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 For most components it is also possible to manual set up MQTT items in `configuration.yaml`.
 Read more [about configuration in YAML](/docs/configuration/yaml).

-{% details "MQTT platform components that support setup via YAML" %}
+{% details "MQTT components that support setup via YAML" %}

 - [Alarm control panel](/integrations/alarm_control_panel.mqtt/)
 - [Binary sensor](/integrations/binary_sensor.mqtt/)